RobinBeismann/scupPS/docs/index.md

 * Completely built on PowerShell Core Version 7.0
 * Support for native Single Sign On handled by the Internet Information Services (IIS)
-* Listen on a single or multiple IP address/hostnames
-* Support for custom error pages
-* Request and Response compression using GZip/Deflate
-* Multi-thread support for incoming requests
-* Ability to allow/deny requests from certain IP addresses and subnets
-* No own datasource / database: Pulls all informations from MEMCM/SCCM and uses native capabilities
+* **No own datasource / database**: Pulls all informations from MEMCM/SCCM and uses native capabilities
+* **No Configuration Files**: All configuration can be done online, even the initial setup
 * **MEMCM / SCCM Support**
   * Supports all MEMCM/SCCM Versions starting from 1906
   * Tested on: